 Far from delivering greater actual, bankable profits than bullion, the opposite is usually the case with numismatics.

 The outrageous buy/sell spreads so common with numismatics (and proof coins) severely eat into the profit potential associated with owning them.

 It is extraordinarily common for unsuspecting rare coin buyers to be suckered into paying twice the melt value for coins which are the opposite of “rare.”

 Because the coins command very little actual premium versus melt value when it is time to sell, the owner may have to wait for the metal price to double, just to break even.

 The best way to avoid being scammed is to find out what the buyback price would be on a coin if you were to sell it back later that day.
-For reference, bullion coins, bars, and rounds, offer a spread which is generally less than 15% (and can be under 5%).
+For reference, bullion coins, bars, and rounds offer a spread that is generally less than 15% (and can be under 5%).